 The most important message of Lung Cancer Awareness Month is that taking preventative measures is not simply a month-long endeavor, but one that should last a lifetime.
 It is recommended that smokers and former smokers get annual screenings for lung cancer to catch it in its earliest stage, and medical professionals are reminded to always pay attention for signs of lung cancer in each patient.
 The earlier a patient can begin treatment, the higher his or her chances of surviving.

-At Williams & Brown LLP, our knowledgeable and compassionate attorneys are ready and able to help you on the road to recovery.
+At Brown Trial Firm, PLLC, our knowledgeable and compassionate attorneys are ready and able to help you on the road to recovery.
 Through a free consultation, we can determine the best course of action for your circumstances if you believe that you or a loved one is the victim of a failure to diagnose lung cancer.
 Please do not hesitate to contact us to learn more.